 If you're willing to cough up the dough for a seriously well made, one of a kind custom set of boots, look into elf mountain boots.
-I have seen these in person, and they are very nice!
+I have seen several pairs of these in person, and they are very nice!

 www.birthdayshoes.com (reviews of almost every minimalist shoe made)